Informizely Blog

 Integration with other tools

-You’ll want to make sure that the website survey tool that you choose integrates well with other tools that you use, like Google Analytics, Google Sheets, Intercom, FullStory, and any others.
+You’ll want to make sure that the website survey tool that you choose integrates well with other tools that you use, like Google Analytics, Google Sheets, Intercom, Slack, FullStory, and any others.
 If there isn’t a direct integration, check if there is an integration possible through an intermediate tool like Zapier.
 And of course the tool should have a good reporting API and - if you need it - a webhooks integration.

 There are tools that boast their many integrations, but it is important to keep in mind that you don’t want to pay for all kinds of features and integrations that you don’t need and are never going to use.